Understanding Medications and What They Do

 - tablets that are placed under the tongue (called sublingual medicines; the medication is absorbed into blood vessels and enters the bloodstream)

-- injections (shots) or intravenous (inserted into a vein) medications
+- injections (shots) or intravenous (inserted into a vein) medicines

 No medicine can be sold unless it has first been approved by the U.S. Food and Drug Administration (FDA).
-The manufacturers of the medication perform tests on all new medicines and send the results to the FDA.
+The makers of the medicine do tests on all new medicines and send the results to the FDA.

 Different Types of Medicines

 Medicines act in a variety of ways.
 Some can cure an illness by killing or halting the spread of invading germs, such as bacteria and viruses.
 Others are used to treat cancer by killing cells as they divide or preventing them from multiplying.
-Some drugs simply replace missing substances or correct abnormally low levels of natural body chemicals such as certain hormones or vitamins.
-Medicines can even affect parts of the nervous system that control a particular body process.
+Some drugs replace missing substances or correct low levels of natural body chemicals such as some hormones or vitamins.
+Medicines can even affect parts of the nervous system that control a body process.

 Nearly everyone has taken an antibiotic.
 This type of medicine fights bacterial infections.
 Your doctor may prescribe an antibiotic for things like strep throat or an ear infection.
 Antibiotics work either by killing bacteria or halting their multiplication so that the body's immune system can fight off the infection.